PNDeb/pinenote-debian-image/README.md

 If you are looking for installation instructions, please take a look [here](partition_tables/Readme.md).

+## External Reviews

+For an external review of the 2024 PineNote, shipped with this Debian-based image, please take a look at [https://domistyle.gitlab.io/pinenote-2024/](https://domistyle.gitlab.io/pinenote-2024/).

 ## What can be done with the PineNote ?

 Videos showcasing what **can** be achieved with the PineNote | _